Important: For NextAPI configurations, you need to copy all variables from

 Key Difference: Unlike Hono configurations, all environment variables are

-apps/web/.env because the API routes run within the Next.js application.2.2 CMS Environment Variables
+in apps/web/.env because the API routes run within the Next.js application.

 Step 3: Database Setup